lammps/lammps/doc/src/fix_balance.rst

 The *out* keyword writes text to the specified *filename* with the results of each re-balancing operation.
-The file contains the bounds of the sub-domain for each processor after the balancing operation completes.
+The file contains the bounds of the subdomain for each processor after the balancing operation completes.
 The format of the file is compatible with the `Pizza.py <pizza_>`_ *mdump* tool which has support for manipulating and visualizing mesh files.
 An example is shown here for a balancing by four